kazamori/orderedmap/README.md

 # orderedmap

-An alternative ordered map in Go with de/serializing from/to JSON.
+An alternative generic ordered map in Go with de/serializing from/to JSON.

 ## How to use